ese-detkin-lab/ese5190-2022/Lab/03_sequencer/Readme.md

 https://user-images.githubusercontent.com/73771085/202282888-2cb7f6b7-0417-4733-afcc-d50153e2119d.mp4

 This program works when the c program present on the QT Py is integrated with a Python program that takes input from the user and writes data into a TXT file.
-The c program is unable to access a file on the computre.
+The c program is unable to access a file on the computer.

 A C program contains 2 functions to read and replay the data sequence, which are called when it gets "r" and "p" as input, respectively.